Dinosaur (Dinosaur Jr. album): Track listing

-All songs written by J Mascis.

-"Bulbs of Passion" was not featured on the original vinyl LP; it was a b-side to the "Repulsion" single.
+Note: "Bulbs of Passion" was not featured on the original vinyl LP; it was a B-side to the "Repulsion" single.
 Subsequent reissues on cassette and compact disc featured it as the last song.
 The 2005 reissue on Merge Records placed "Bulbs of Passion" as the first track at J Mascis' request.
 "Yeah, I asked for that," J recalls, "because [that song] gave our new direction - it felt like we were our own sound."
 Also featured was a 1987 live performance of "Does It Float" as a bonus track to close out the album.